Contributing#

 To use GitHub, start by creating an account for the platform.
 Follow the GitHub Join Process.

-If you would like to join the Ansys GitHub Organization, visit Join Ansys GitHub Organization.
+For Ansys employees who would like to join the Ansys GitHub organization, visit Join Ansys GitHub Organization.

 GitHub repository sections